TypeFox/monaco-languageclient/README.md

 ## Examples

-There are a couple of different examples that demonstrate how the `monaco-languageclient` can be used:
+There are a couple of different examples that demonstrate how the `monaco-languageclient` can be used :

 - The **server** example located in [./packages/examples/main/src/server](./packages/examples/main/src/server) runs a Node.js [Express app](./packages/examples/main/src/server/main.ts) where web sockets are used to enable communication between the language server process and the client web application.
 The language server can be started as internal or external process.